DataShades/ckanext-files/README.md

 straightforward.
 We will upload the file, read it's content and remove it from the CKAN shell.

-To create the file, `storage.upload` method must be called with 3 parameters:
+To create the file, `storage.upload` method must be called with 2 parameters:

 * the human readable name of the file
 * special steam-like object with content of the file
-* dictionary with extra parameters that are consumed by the storage adapter

 You can use any string as the first parameter.
-The last parameter is not used by `files:fs` adapter, so we'll pass an empty dictionary.
-And the only problematic parameter is the "special stream-like object".
-To make things simpler, ckanext-files has `ckanext.files.shared.make_upload` function, that accepts a number of different types(`str`, `bytes`, `werkzeug.datastructures.FileStorage`) and converts them into expected format.
+As for the "special stream-like object", ckanext-files has `ckanext.files.shared.make_upload` function, that accepts a number of different types(`str`, `bytes`, `werkzeug.datastructures.FileStorage`) and converts them into expected format.